 Demand for this service is focussed around the larger, more densely populated communities.
-The large areas of woodland adjacent to towns in the south of the county, and especially those that extend into urban areas, are particularly beneficial with respect to local climate regulating services as they are able to bring moderating conditions into the heart of these urban areas.
-Installing water features and planting trees would be the most effective way to extend these benefits to other areas, particularly when these are installed close to or within built-up areas.
+Large water bodies, and large areas of woodland in or adjacent to towns are particularly beneficial to local climate regulating services as they can bring moderating conditions into the heart of these urban areas.
+Further promoting water features and planting trees would be the most effective way to extend these benefits to other areas, particularly when these are installed close to or within built-up areas.